ecwu/ecwu.github.io.source/content/post/pytorch-tutorial.md

 ```

 ### Operations

-In PyTorch, tensors support a wide range of operations (100+) for manipulating and performing computations on the data they contain.
-Including arithmetic, linear algebra, matrix manipulation (transposing, indexing, slicing), sampling and more are comprehensively described [here](https://pytorch.org/docs/stable/tensors.html).
+Tensors in PyTorch support a wide range of operations for manipulating and performing computations on the data they contain.
+These operations include arithmetic operations, linear algebra, matrix manipulation (such as indexing and slicing), and more.
+You can refer to the [PyTorch documentation](https://pytorch.org/docs/stable/tensors.html) for a comprehensive list of tensor operations.

+Some examples of tensor operations include:

-Standard numpy-like indexing and slicing: Tensors can be indexed and sliced using similar syntax as NumPy arrays.
+- Indexing and slicing: Tensors can be indexed and sliced using similar syntax as NumPy arrays.
+- Joining tensors: Tensors can be concatenated or stacked along different dimensions.
+- Reshaping: Tensors can be reshaped to have a different shape but the same data.
+- Arithmetic operations: Tensors support element-wise addition, multiplication, and matrix multiplication.

 ```python
 tensor = torch.tensor([[1, 2, 3], [4, 5, 6]])